RatulMaharaj/Gatsby/src/posts/data-types-in-python.md

 print(mystring)

 # a string with triple quotes
-mystring = ''' The are useful for creating strings that span multiple lines!
+mystring = ''' These are useful for creating strings that span multiple lines!
 '''